xkovarn1/forest_types/README.md

 ##  Data

+- `raster.zip`
+  Contains a .tif file used to train XGBoost model.
+The last (157) is target class.
 - `final_roi_data.zip`
-  Contains a shapefile defining the study area / region of interest.
+  Contains a shapefile defining the study area / region of interest divided into specific ecological forest types.
 - `forest_categories.csv`
-  A CSV file listing the forest categories used as target classes in the model, including their descriptions.
+  A CSV file listing the forest categories used in the paper.
+Please note there is no official translation so we used Google Translate API.

 > Note: Actual satellite raster data (e.g., `dataset.tif`) must be prepared and exported separately using the provided GEE script.